-All payments are due before the start of the program.
+All payments are due at the start of your program or June 30, 2022.

 Registration and payments will be handled through our easy, user-friendly online registration platform, CampDoc.
 Visa, Mastercard, Discover and Electronic Checks are accepted.
 Payment plans are available.
 Students receive a t-shirt with seasonal swag and an ID holder with their registration!

 A non-refundable deposit is required to reserve your space in the program.
 Please review our FAQs for the most up-to-date information on cancellations and refunds.